Godfryope/simple_shell/README.md

 # 0x16.
-C - Simple Shell
+C - Simple shell
+**Godfrey Elolen and Vincent Uyanwanne**
- **By Spencer Cheng, featuring Julien Barbier** Project to be done in teams of 2 people (your team: Godswill Kalu, Vatalis Ibeh)
+ Project to be done in teams of 2 people (your team : Godfrey Elolen, Vincent Uyanwanne)

 # Learning Objectives
 At the end of this project, you are expected to be able to explain to anyone, without the help of Google: